-Whether you already own a property in Croatia, or you are just about to buy one, it is very possible that the idea of leasing your property to tourists has crossed your mind.
-Tourism is very popular and developed in Croatia, so offering real estate lease to guests can be a very payable business.
-Keep reading to find out more about the basic rules in the business for foreigners, written by our tax advisor Ivica Baban.
+Whether you already own a property in Croatia or you are just about to buy one, the idea of leasing your property to tourists may have crossed your mind.
+Tourism is prevalent and developed in Croatia, so offering real estate lease to guests can be a very payable business.
+Please keep reading to find out more about the business’s basic rules for foreigners, written by our tax advisor Ivica Baban.

 Real estate lease in Croatia

-Foreign natural persons who are owners of real estate in the Republic of Croatia may provide tourist accommodation services there.
+Foreign natural persons who are owners of real estate in the Republic of Croatia may provide tourist accommodation services.

 What steps and tax obligations are required to provide a tourist accommodation service depends primarily on whether foreign natural persons who own real estate in the Republic of Croatia come from: